ROSEN, LEADING INVESTOR COUNSEL, Encourages DraftKings Inc. Investors with Losses to Secure Counsel Before Important Deadline – DKNG

-WHY: Rosen Law Firm, a global investor rights law firm, reminds purchasers of non-fungible tokens (“NFTs”) of DraftKings Inc. (NASDAQ: DKNG) between August 11, 2021 and the present (the “Class Period”) of the important May 8, 2023 lead plaintiff deadline.
+WHY: Rosen Law Firm, a global investor rights law firm, reminds purchasers of non-fungible tokens ("NFTs") of DraftKings Inc. DKNG between August 11, 2021 and the present (the "Class Period") of the important May 8, 2023 lead plaintiff deadline.

 SO WHAT: If you purchased DraftKings NFTs during the Class Period you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.